sim1ray/HousingSystem/README.md

 # Description of Housing System
-This application implements an automated reservation system for Bellvue College's on campus resident housing.
+This application implements an automated reservation system for Bellevue College's on campus resident housing.
+We provide a user interface that allows three types of users(applicants, residents, and admin) to interact with the Housing database.
+Our database is a MySQL relational database, that stores information about the users and different housing units.

+In order to fully implement this system, we first designed an entity relationship model(EER), which we then translated into a relational schema.
+We used JDBC to connect with our database and execute queries.

 ## Design:
 All available housing units with descriptions are displayed when an applicant chooses the “Apply” option